cmdcolin/itcr2020/README.md

 # Deploy

-    make publish
+    yarn deploy

-This will deploy the lambda script and the files to the covbrowser.org s3 bucket
+This will deploy the lambda script and the files to the http://jbrowse.org/demos/itcr2020 s3 bucket